ljunggren/boozang-docs/README.md

 **QA team**

 The QA team can now complete all the feature tests.
-They create the folowing aggregate test `Add product, checkout and pay` and `Validate order completed` and do the following mapping
+They create the following aggregate test `Add product, checkout and pay` and `Validate order completed` and do the following mapping

 ```Boozang link tests
 a user is at the payment page -> Add product, checkout and pay